adamczyrek/jira-timesheet-free/README.md

 1. **Jira Domain**: Your Atlassian domain (e.g., `your-domain.atlassian.net`)
 2. **Email**: Your Atlassian account email
 3. **API Token**: Generate from [Atlassian Account Settings](https://id.atlassian.com/manage-profile/security/api-tokens)
-4. **Timesheet User Email**: Email of the user whose timesheet you want to generate (leave empty to use your own email)
+4. **Timesheet User Email**: Email of the user whose timesheet you want to generate (leave empty to use your own email, you can only generate timesheets for other users if you are a Jira admin)

 Optional filters:
 - Project Key (e.g., "PROJ")